 Full disclosure: This article was particularly tough to write.
 Sure, the subject itself, waste in packaging, can be both depressing and difficult to describe.
 But on a more personal level, I had to come face-to-face with an inconvenient truth.

 I was a major contributor to the waste problem.

 You see, I had converted to mostly online shopping following the birth of my first child.

 Oof.
-As I did my research and typed my thoughts for this article, I could practically feel the hypocrisy coursing through my veins.
+As I researched and typed my thoughts for this article, I could practically feel the hypocrisy coursing through my veins.
 But please, have a little mercy on me.

 In the early days of motherhood, I succumbed to the sweet, sweet relief of knowing that clicking a single button would free me from the special hell of bringing an infant on an emergency wipes/food/gadget run.

 I couldn’t help myself.
 I was tired, often at wit’s end.
 And that single click was oh-so-easy and irresistible.

 But with all those online purchases came waste—tons of it.
 I mean, we’re talking embarrassing amounts of cardboard boxes, plastic inserts, envelopes, and wrapping of all kinds.

 Over time, I’ve tried to reform my ways.
 I’ve consolidated my online purchases.
 I do returns, whenever possible, in the store itself.
 And, of course, I’m buying less stuff in general.

 But then the pandemic, along with its massive “Work from Home” experiment, pushed my online shopping upward once again.
 In fact, it pushed OUR online shopping to its highest levels ever.
 Last month alone, online sales grew 76%, and with states and cities revisiting safety protocols, assume that number will continue to fluctuate through the balance of the year.